2023 Best Chemistry Schools in California

 Request Information

-University of California - Davis did quite well in this year’s ranking of the best schools for chemistry students.
-It came in at #6 on the list.
-Located in the suburb of Davis, UC Davis is a public college with a fairly large student population.
+University of California - Davis ranked #6 on this year’s Best Chemistry Schools in California list.
+Located in the small suburb of Davis, UC Davis is a public school with a fairly large student population.

 After completing their degree, chemistry graduates from UC Davis carry an average student debtload of $13,992.
 This translates to an average monthly loan payment of $272, based on a 10-year repayment plan.

-Full Chemistry at University of California - Davis Report
+Read full report on Chemistry at University of California - Davis

 Request Information

-With a ranking of #7, San Diego State University did quite well on this year’s best schools for chemistry students.
+San Diego State University landed the #7 spot in the 2023 rankings for the best chemistry programs.
 SDSU is a fairly large public school located in the city of San Diego.

 While working on their degree, chemistry majors at SDSU accumulate an average of around $20,998 in student debt.